DrSkippy/Gnip-Python-Search-API-Utilities/README.md

 time series and analysis
 * This utility creates an extensive log file named time_series.log.
 It contains many details of parameter settings and intermediate outputs.
+* On a remote machine or server, change your matplotlib backend by creating a local matplotlibrc file.
+Create Gnip-Python-Search-API-Utilities/matplotlibrc:

+  # Change the backend to Agg to avoid errors when matplotlib cannot display the plots
+  # More information on creating and editing a matplotlibrc file at: http://matplotlib.org/users/customizing.html
+  backend      : Agg

 ## License
 Gnip-Python-Search-API-Utilities by Scott Hendrickson, Josh Montague and Jeff Kolb is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/.